lenbie/Expense-Tracker-Project/README.md

 ## Expense Tracker Project

+The expense tracker is a useful tool for keeping track of past expenses, and seeing how much has been spent and on what.

 ## Python version

 Note that Python version 3.10.6 was used for creating and testing this project.